hatanaka-lab/CopDDB/README.md

 ['Radical', 'Monomer', 'DE_decomposition_tail', 'DE_decomposition_head', 'DE_precursor', 'DE_TS', 'DE_product', 'DE_barrier', 'DE_reaction', 'E_Rad_SOMO', 'E_Rad_LUMO', 'E_Mon_HOMO', 'E_Mon_LUMO', 'DE_SHgap', 'DE_SLgap', 'VBur_R228_Mon', 'VBur_R350_Mon', 'VBur_R228_Rad', 'VBur_R350_Rad', 'Volume_MonteCarlo_Mon', 'Volume_MonteCarlo_Rad', 'CCdist_TS']
 ```

-### Example 1: Obraining descriptors using SMILES strings.
+### Example 1: Getting descriptors of radical-monomer pairs.
-The most basic usage is to retrieve descriptors collected for propagation reactions using the `copddb.datasets.descriptors_from_smiles()` function.
-The following example retrieves descriptors in the form of a `pandas.DataFrame` using the SMILES for a radical `smi_rad` and a monomer `smi_mon`.
+The most basic usage is to get descriptors for a radical-monomer pair using the `copddb.datasets.descriptors_from_smiles()` function.
+The following example provides the descriptors in the form of a `pandas.DataFrame` using the SMILES for a radical `smi_rad` and a monomer `smi_mon`.

 ```python
 from copddb